Mexican poppy is a small plant with spiky leaves and bright yellow flowers. It is poisonous to livestock and people.

-Mexican poppy is poisonous to stock and humans, but is rarely eaten by stock due to its unpalatable bitter yellow sap; however contamination of stock feed with seeds of Mexican poppy may result in poisoning.
-Seeds can be spread in water, mud, fodder and grain, and on machinery.
+Mexican poppy is poisonous to stock and humans, but is rarely eaten by stock due to its unpalatable bitter yellow sap.
+Contamination of stock feed with seeds of Mexican poppy may result in poisoning.
+It also can invade crops such as sugarcane, cereals and vegetables.

 Mexican poppy is native to Mexico.

 |All of NSW||General Biosecurity Duty